Mordain Ashcroft

 Four Lives, One Soul

-Mordain's character arc spans four distinct transformations, each representing a fundamental shift in understanding about the nature of faith, truth, and service to the divine.
-His journey proves that redemption is always possible, but sometimes its price is everything we are, everything we were, and everything we might have been.
+Mordain's arc spans four transformations, each a shift in what he believes faith and service are.
+His journey proves that redemption is possible, but its price, in his case, is everything he is, everything he was, and even the memory of him.

 Journey from Hunter to Sacrifice